pdabrovska/got-gwent/README.md

 </ul>

 ## About The Project
 The main goal of this project was to build an app with vanilla JavaScript.
-It also shows a little bit about me, as I am a huge fan of 'The Witcher' and 'Game of Thrones'.
 Although there were some challenges, the overall process taught me a lot.
 ## Screenshots

 <img src="/images/Screenshots/screenshot(4).png">